Eligibility Regime Architectures

 Eligibility Counting Units and Exhaustion (Foundational Definitions)

 This section defines the mechanical units and terminal conditions used by eligibility regimes.
-These definitions operate at a lower analytical level than regime classification and apply across bounded, permission-preserving, and hybrid eligibility architectures.
+These definitions operate at a foundational analytical level that precedes regime classification and apply across bounded, permission-preserving, and hybrid eligibility architectures.

 Term